jordanbell2357/jordanbell2357.github.io/_posts/.ipynb_checkpoints/2021-08-03-i-ching-checkpoint.md

 ---
 layout: post
-title: "I Ching, Wen Yan Commentary"
+title: "I Ching, Commentary on the Words of the Text, the Seventh Wing"
 categories: maxims
 ---